Enclavely/tailor/readme.txt

 [Tailor](http://gettailor.com/) is a simple yet powerful plugin that allows you to easily create stunning pages using an intuitive drag and drop interface.
 Everything is done in the frontend of your website, meaning that what you see is what you get.
 The best part is that it’s all completely free!

 To get started, refer to our [documentation](https://tailor.zendesk.com/hc/en-us/categories/202586427-Getting-started).
+You can also [give it a try in a sandbox](https://addendio.com/try-plugin/?slug=tailor) if you're curious.

 = Easy to use =